 - Dosage quantity

 - Proper administration of therapy

 - Therapy interactions

 Counterfeiting medicines is a serious criminal offense and a growing public health risk.
 Counterfeit medicines may be too strong or too weak, missing key ingredients or even made with dangerous contaminants that can lead to serious health issues.
 When patients consume medicine that is a fake or counterfeit, trust in the quality of medicines is destroyed and hope for successful treatment of their disease is undermined.
 Celgene believes there is no higher priority than providing patients genuine, safe and effective medicines.
 It is because of this strong commitment to patient safety that Celgene takes deliberate, sustained and proactive steps to strictly enforce the quality and safety of our treatments.

 Our experts continuously implement strategies and explore new technological developments to deter counterfeiting.
 We also address product integrity issues by putting business practices in place designed to ensure that Celgene therapies are securely distributed within our authorized markets.

 Celgene works closely with regulatory bodies, law enforcement agencies, our industry peers and consumer protection authorities worldwide to strengthen, enact and enforce anti-counterfeiting laws as well as raise awareness of counterfeiting.
 Celgene also supports law enforcement and industry initiatives to combat counterfeiting.
-In 2013, Celgene and 28 of the world’s largest pharmaceutical and biopharmaceutical companies partnered with INTERPOL to take action against the manufacturers and distributors of counterfeit medicines.
-In addition, Celgene remains deeply engaged through the Pharmaceutical Security Institute and similar organizations to prevent all types of pharmaceutical crime, including counterfeiting, theft and diversion.
+In addition, Celgene remains deeply engaged through the Pharmaceutical Security Institute and similar organizations to prevent all types of pharmaceutical crime, including counterfeiting, theft and illegal diversion.